What's Going Around in Athens-Clarke County unified government (balance)?

 Does Athens-Clarke County unified government (balance) have its own health data, or is this state-level?

-This page combines two types of CDC data.
-The infectious disease section (flu, COVID, RSV, measles) shows Georgia state-level surveillance, which is the most reliable available indicator for the Athens-Clarke County unified government (balance) area.
-The Community Health Snapshot below shows Athens-Clarke County unified government (balance)-specific chronic disease and prevention data from the CDC PLACES program, which provides city-level estimates for all 50 states.
+This page combines two types of public-health data.
+The infectious disease section (flu, COVID, RSV, measles) shows Georgia state-level surveillance, which is the most reliable available indicator for the Athens-Clarke County unified government (balance) area right now.
+The lower community-context section adds slower Athens-Clarke County unified government (balance)-specific CDC PLACES estimates about respiratory vulnerability and access to care.
 State infectious disease data reflects overall trends that apply to communities within the state, including Athens-Clarke County unified government (balance).

 Local Health Signal is not affiliated with the CDC or any government agency.
 Data is provided for informational purposes only and is not intended for clinical decision making.
 See our methods page for details on data sources and limitations.